OpenAsset Alternative

 Can RFPM manage project photos like OpenAsset?

-RFPM includes project media management for photos associated with project records, and supports worker profile photos for resumes.
-However, RFPM is not a full digital asset management platform.
-If your primary need is organizing thousands of project photos with metadata tagging, OpenAsset is the better tool for that specific job.
+RFPM includes project media management for photos associated with project records and supports worker profile photos for resumes.
+It is not a full digital asset management platform.
+If your primary need is organizing thousands of project photos with metadata tagging, permissions, and brand portals, OpenAsset is the better tool for that specific job.

 Do I need both OpenAsset and RFPM?